What is azithromycin?

 - Throw away azithromycin that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.

 - Keep azithromycin and all medicines out of reach of children.

 Where can I find more information about azithromycin?

-- Recommendations on the HIV-related uses of azithromycin, from the Guidelines for the Prevention and Treatment of Opportunistic infections in Adults and Adolescents with HIV, prepared by the , the , and the HIV Medicine Association of the Diseases Society of America.
+- Recommendations on the HIV-related uses of azithromycin, from the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV and the Guidelines for the Prevention and Treatment of Opportunistic Infections in Children with and Exposed to HIV.

 - This Patient Version drug summary is based on the following FDA label(s): Injection (powder, lyophilized, for solution); Powder (for suspension), tablet (film coated).
 The Patient Information section of the label includes information for people using azithromycin.